mongodb/specifications/source/read-write-concern/read-write-concern.rst

   a non-default ``WriteConcern`` defined globally would have all their ``findAndModify`` operations fail.

-Q: Why does a driver send :javascript:`{ readConcern: { level: “local” } }` to the server when that is the server’s default?
+Q: Why does a driver send :javascript:`{ readConcern: { level: "local" } }` to the server when that is the server’s default?
   First, to mirror how ``WriteConcern`` already works, ``ReadConcern() does not equal ReadConcern(level=local)`` in the same way that ``WriteConcern() does not equal WriteConcern(w=1)``.
 This is true for ``WriteConcern`` because